microsoft/promptflow/examples/flows/standard/basic/README.md

 # Basic standard flow
-A basic standard flow that calls azure open ai with Azure OpenAI connection info stored in environment variables.
+A basic standard flow using custom python tool that calls Azure OpenAI with connection info stored in environment variables.

 Tools used in this flow：
 - `prompt` tool